 Should physicians think apps have no place in their medical armory, research has shown that enhanced recovery after surgery (ERAS) programs reduce the length of hospital stay and patient morbidity.
-Consequently, more and more hospitals and healthcare facilities are upping their ERAS game, including using apps, so expect to see an uptick in use as healthcare becomes increasingly digitized.
+Consequently, more and more hospitals and healthcare facilities are upping their ERAS game.
+This includes using a post surgery app, so expect to see an uptick in use as healthcare becomes increasingly digitized.

-Here are three apps already being used by hospitals and care facilities to keep an eye on patients while making the often long and difficult recovery period a little easier.
+Here are the three best medical apps for patients already being used by hospitals and care facilities.
+These post op apps help them keep an eye on patients while making the often long and difficult recovery period a little easier.

 |SeamlessMD provides patients with a “virtual companion” as they travel through their surgical journey.
 It supports them through their preparation for and recovery from surgery, using reminders, tasks, progress tracking, and feedback for caregivers.
 It also tracks paper and verbal instructions, removing any confusion or doubt about what patients should and shouldn’t do before and after surgery. |

-The app, which is used by both physicians and patients, helps track symptoms and recovery milestones.
+The medical app for doctors and patients, helps track symptoms and recovery milestones.
 It also pushes data back to the healthcare provider in real time, so they can spot if something is wrong or not working and adjust their care plan accordingly—all without patients having to leave their living room.

-The app uses machine learning to respond with the appropriate guidance or instruction, and currently includes over 100 specific conditions for pre- and post-surgical procedures.
+The pre and post surgery app uses machine learning to respond with the appropriate guidance or instruction, and currently includes over 100 specific conditions for pre- and post-surgical procedures.
 It tracks how the patient is doing over time, ensuring they are not experiencing unexpected pain or side effects.